mateuszszczudlowski/flutter-lightsaber/README.md

 - **Bright Neon Colors**: Each ignition generates vibrant RGB values optimized for visibility
 - **Dynamic Gradients**: The blade features multi-layered gradients for depth and realism
 - **Glow Effects**: Animated shadows create an authentic neon glow around the blade
-- **Color Variety**: From classic blue and green to rare purple and yellow sabers

 ### 🔊 **Authentic Star Wars Audio**
 The audio system brings the iconic lightsaber experience to life:

 #### **Ignition Sound** (`lightsaber-ignition-6816.mp3`)
 - **Classic Activation**: The unmistakable "snap-hiss" of a lightsaber coming to life
-- **High Quality**: Crystal clear audio that captures the power and energy
-- **Perfectly Timed**: Synchronized with the blade extension animation

 #### **Swing Sound** (`swing3-94210.mp3`)
 - **Motion Activated**: Triggered by actual device movement via accelerometer
-- **Realistic Physics**: Sound intensity matches the detected shake strength
-- **Immersive Experience**: Creates the feeling of wielding a real lightsaber
-- **Cooldown System**: Prevents audio spam with intelligent timing

 ### 🎭 **Theme Details**
 - **Star Wars Aesthetic**: Faithful to the original movie design language
 - **Neon Cyberpunk**: Modern twist with vibrant glow effects
 - **Minimalist UI**: Clean interface that doesn't distract from the lightsaber
-- **Dark Theme**: Perfect backdrop to showcase the neon blade effects

 The combination of authentic sounds, realistic physics, and stunning visuals creates an immersive experience that truly captures the magic of wielding a lightsaber from a galaxy far, far away! ⭐

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License